-Decisions on membership are made by the PONARS Eurasia Executive Committee, though only a limited number of new members can be admitted each year.
+Decisions on membership are made by the PONARS Executive Committee, though only a limited number of new members can be admitted each year.
 Applications should be submitted by September 1 of each year to be considered during the Executive Committee’s only regular meeting, which usually takes place in mid-late September.

 Specific criteria for membership have evolved as the organization itself has evolved.
 Current eligibility considerations include the following requirements.
 Applicants must:

 - Hold a PhD, DPhil, or kandidat nauk degree (or their country’s equivalent);

 - Have a permanent academic base in North America or post-Soviet Eurasia (unfortunately, resource constraints keep us from expanding more broadly), with the exception of people who left a permanent academic base in a post-Soviet country because of Russia’s invasion of Ukraine;

 - Be mainly engaged in academic scholarship (not, for example, government service, journalism, public commentary, consulting, or political activism).
-The kind of academic focus PONARS Eurasia seeks is typically reflected by primary employment in a university, academy of science, or research institute;
+The kind of academic focus PONARS seeks is typically reflected by primary employment in a university, academy of science, or research institute;

-- Pursue academic research (a) that has a strong empirical focus on the post-Soviet region and (b) that has important policy implications that could be developed through participation in PONARS Eurasia;
+- Pursue academic research (a) that has a strong empirical focus on the post-Soviet region and (b) that has important policy implications that could be developed through participation in PONARS;

-- Show evidence of scholarly leadership potential in their disciplines as they relate to Russia and post-Soviet Eurasia.
+- Show evidence of scholarly leadership potential in their disciplines as they relate to post-Soviet Eurasia.
 This is typically evidenced by academic publications (most important) as well as training, international fellowships, and conference participation;

 - Have a strong command of written and spoken English.

 Applications are especially (though not exclusively) welcomed from individuals who: